Flooring and Integrated Systems in Behavioral Health: Meeting the Challenges.

 Blog contribution by Paul McKinney, EDAC, National Healthcare Segment Director, Gerflor USA.

-Behavioral Health is among the fastest growing applications in the healthcare space.
+Behavioral Health is among the fastest growing applications in the Healthcare Space.
 The challenges involved in marrying the performance attributes required of an acute behavioral facility, while also achieving desired aesthetic outcomes, can be daunting.

 Facility designers are first challenged with determining the requirements of flooring and other finishes based on the nature of the patient population: Is a softer, cushioned floor the best option, or is durability the overriding objective, while still trying to maximize comfort and safety?
 We understand that some degree of durability will be sacrificed when softer or cushioned floors are installed.

-At Gerflor, we make the world’s leading cushion-backed sports floor in Taraflex and have used it in many Behavioral Health applications.
+At Gerflor, we make the worlds leading cushion-backed sports floor in Taraflex, and have used it in many Behavioral Health applications.
 Having said that, most of our BH work in recent years has centered around durability requirements and the related safety attributes that flooring and integrated wall systems can provide, while also helping to achieve the warmth and other aesthetic benefits to help make spaces look less institutional.

 Surface density with which a product is manufactured can influence things such as chemical resistance; critical in determining which disinfectants and cleaning agents are suitable for a surface.
+3rd party testing and

 This product makeup also directly affects Weld Integrity.
 Breaking welds are a major concern in BH applications and other Acute care applications such as Operating Rooms.
 Strength of welds can be verified by 3rd party testing such as ISO 10581, and EN 684 to determine best-in-class performance.